Caralluma edulis (Edgew.) Benth. ex Hook. f.

 Boucerosia edulis, Caudanthera edulis

-Caralluma edulis is a succulent plant with slender, cylindrical, much-branched stems that grow up to 12 inches (30 cm) tall and taper to a point at the apex.
+Caralluma edulis is a succulent plant with slender, cylindrical, much-branched stems that taper to a point at the apex.
+The stems grow up to 12 inches (30 cm) tall.
 Flowers are 1 to 2 together, extra-axillary near the stem apex, bisexual, yellow-green, and up to 4 inches (1 cm) in diameter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).